ratan-lab/sumo/README.rst

 ::

-    usage: sumo interpret [-h] [-logfile LOGFILE] [-max_iter MAX_ITER] [-n_folds N_FOLDS] [-t T] [-seed SEED] [-sn SN] [-fn FN] [-df DF] [-ds DS]
+    usage: sumo interpret [-h] [-logfile LOGFILE] [-log {DEBUG,INFO,WARNING}] [-hits HITS] [-max_iter MAX_ITER] [-n_folds N_FOLDS]
+                          [-t T] [-seed SEED] [-sn SN] [-fn FN] [-df DF] [-ds DS] sumo_results.npz infile1,infile2,... output_prefix
-                          sumo_results.npz infile1,infile2,... outfile.tsv

     positional arguments:
       sumo_results.npz      path to sumo_results.npz (created by running program with mode "run")
       infile1,infile2,...   comma-delimited list of paths to input files, containing standardized feature matrices, with samples
                             in columns and features in rows(supported types of
                             files: ['.txt', '.txt.gz', '.txt.bz2', '.tsv',
                             '.tsv.gz', '.tsv.bz2'])
-      outfile.tsv          output file from this analysis, containing matrix (features x clusters), where the value in each cell is the importance of the feature in that cluster
+      output_prefix         prefix of output files - sumo will create three output files (1) .tsv file containing matrix (features x clusters), where the value in each cell is the importance of the feature in that cluster; (2) .hits.tsv file containing features of most importance;
+                            (3) .pickle file containing created sample classifier)

     optional arguments:
       -h, --help            show this help message and exit -logfile LOGFILE      path to save log file (by default printed to stdout) -log {DEBUG,INFO,WARNING}
-                            sets the logging level (default of INFO) -max_iter MAX_ITER   maximum number of iterations, while searching through hyperparameter space
+                            sets the logging level (default of INFO) -hits HITS            sets number of most important features for every cluster, that are logged in .hits.tsv file -max_iter MAX_ITER    maximum number of iterations, while searching through hyperparameter space
-      -n_folds N_FOLDS     number of folds for model cross validation (default of 5)
-      -t T                 number of threads (default of 1) -seed SEED           random state (default of 1) -sn SN               index of row with sample names for input files (default of 0)
+      -n_folds N_FOLDS      number of folds for model cross validation (default of 5) -t T                  number of threads (default of 1) -seed SEED            random state (default of 1) -sn SN                index of row with sample names for input files (default of 0)
       -fn FN                index of column with feature names for input files (default of 0)
       -df DF                if percentage of missing values for feature exceeds this value, remove feature (default of 0.1) -ds DS                if percentage of missing values for sample (that remains after feature dropping) exceeds this value, remove sample (default of 0.1)

 **Example**